ChrisCherng/lock-and-key/README.md

 Google Sheets was used to assist with mapping out the data models:

 ![Google sheets with three tables for the different data models](https://res.cloudinary.com/chris-cherng/image/upload/v1663594518/Escape%20Room/ReadMe%20Images/models_qoewju.png)

+### Google Slides

+Google Slides was used for the initial wireframing for the website design.
+See the Design section above for more details.

 # Testing